 *Best Wireless Earbuds*

-On one charge, they last 4-5 hours and it takes just over an hour to charge them in the case.
-The case itself holds enough power to recharge the earbuds 5 times.
-The case can also act as a phone charger, in a pinch.
+On one charge, they last 3.5-4 hours and it takes just over an hour to charge them in the case.
+The case itself holds enough power to recharge the earbuds 9-10 times.

 *Best Over-Ear Noise Cancelling Headphones*

 These over-ear wireless headphones have a lot going for them, and they’re very popular.
 If you’re looking for a really good noise cancelling headset, this one uses professional technology and is able to shut out noise up to 30db.

 Coupled with the 45mm large-aperture drivers, they give a clear crisp sound without the background distraction.

 Another major perk for these headphones is the 30-hour playtime.
 The built-in 800mAh battery stays charged for a long time, so you don’t have to worry about charging at all while you’re on the road.
 When you do charge, it needs 3 hours.

 For comfort, they have upgraded soft ear cushions to make them easier to wear for longer periods.
 The ear cups have a skin-like texture and they’re lightweight, to eliminate the pulling affect on your ears.

 These headphones are equipped with Bluetooth 4.0 and they have a high-quality, built-in microphone for taking calls.
 The controls for answering calls, volume, on/off, and tuning control are located on the face of the headphones.Check prices and read reviews